 Transcript: Ex Vivo Cancer Proliferation Bioassay

-Pritikin’s work has continued though his research foundation, which has really done some elegant work: they put people on different diets, drip their blood on cancer cells growing in a petri dish and just stand back and see whose blood is better at suppressing cancer growth.
+Pritikin’s work has continued through his research foundation, which has really done some elegant work: they put people on different diets, drip their blood on cancer cells growing in a petri dish, and just stand back and see whose blood is better at suppressing cancer growth.

 They were among the ones that published that study showing the blood of those on a vegan diet was dramatically less hospitable to cancer.
-Even the blood of those on a standard American diet fights cancer; if it didn’t everyone would be dead.
-It’s just that the blood of those eating vegan fights about 8 times better.
+Even the blood of those on a standard American diet fights cancer; if it didn’t, everyone would be dead.
+It’s just that the blood of those eating vegan fights about eight times better.

-The blood of those on the standard american diet slows cancer growth rate down about 9%.
+The blood of those on the standard American diet slows cancer growth rate down about 9%.
 Put people on a plant-based diet for a year, though, and their blood just tears it up.
-The blood circulating within the bodies of vegans has nearly 8 times the stopping power when it comes to cancer cell growth.
+The blood circulating within the bodies of vegans has nearly eight times the stopping power when it comes to cancer cell growth.

 Now this was for prostate cancer, the most common cancer of American men, followed by lung, then colon.
 In women, it’s breast cancer, then lung and colon, so the Pritikin researchers tried duplicating the study with women using breast cancer cells instead.
 They didn’t want to wait a whole year to get the results, though.
 So they figured they’d see what the diet could do in two weeks.